aesokolowski/romecalc/README.md

 4. old skool c++: I'm aware of new features like auto and non-standard features like itoa but I prefer not to use them, especially in a simple program like this.
 I find explicitly-typed variables make code easier to read, and I see no reason for itoa when I have sprintf and I see no reason for itos when I have stringstream.

 5. tons o' hex: old skool C++ doesn't support binary literals so hex is an obvious choice for bitstring logic because it's so easy to mentally convert into binary.
-As for the ASCII, I find the hex numbers easier to remember than the decimal (i.e. just add 20 to get lowercase)
+Lots of hardcoded ASCII because I don't expect the Romans to come back and change their ancient numbering system anytime soon.